 LED Lighting Types

-Flood Lights – Similar in purpose to post lights, these are used to illuminate areas where large numbers of people congregate and high traffic areas such as walkways and walkways.
+Flood Lights – These are used to illuminate areas where large numbers of people congregate and high traffic areas such as walkways and walkways.

 Wall Packs – These mount on the side of buildings, walls or other vertical surfaces.

 LED Lighting – Benefits for Gas and Fuel Stations

 LED lighting offers many benefits for gas and fuel stations, the first and most obvious of which is reduced energy consumption.
 On average, LED lighting is 70% more efficient than traditional lighting used in gas stations, which includes HID, fluorescent and mercury vapor lamps.
 For most station owners this is reason enough to make the switch to LEDs, however there are several other benefits that make them the dominant choice in today’s lighting marketplace.